rjf7q/bls-data-exploration/README.md

 Since our main goal was figuring out what the highest paid jobs were, we filtered the data to only include jobs that had an average annual income of over $100,000, or an average hourly income over $48.08.
 We also ensured the data was cleaned and clear of all empty or missing values.
 The datasets were merged on the occupation code and on the state code.

 # Data Analysis:
 After exploring the distributions of educational attainment and wage data, here is the analysis we have gathered after identifying correlations between education levels and wages, as well as trends in high-paying jobs.
+We will be attempting to answer the following questions through our analysis:

+1. What is the distribution of high-paid individuals across different states?
+2. What are the most common occupations among high-paid individuals?
+3. What is the relationship between education level and the number of high-paid individuals?
+4. What is the correlation between salary (A_MEAN) and other numerical features?
+5. What is the distribution of high-paid individuals by gender?
+6. How does the average salary vary across different occupation?
+7. How is the distribution of high-paid individuals across different age groups?

-## Average Income by State in the U.S.
+## (1) Distribution of Average Income for the highest-paid individuals by State in the U.S.
+## What is the distribution of high-paid individuals across different states?

 <img align="center" width="900" height="400" src='graphics_images/avg_income_state_heatmap.png'>

+- Fig 1.1: Average Income by State in the U.S. Heatmap

 ### Visualization Highlights: